wslu42/quantumFireman/read.md

+Hey I wrote a games based on the idea of https://github.com/HuangJunye/QPong by Qiskit advocate Junye Huang!

+In this game, I tried to redefine the mechanism such that we forced user to use quantum gates to perform something cannot be achieved by using binary operation, which is essentially using X gate along.

+Here are the game controls:

 1. Use arrow to move paddle between 3 qubits

-2. Use c/x/z to add one CX/X/H gate to the qubit where paddle stays
+2. Use c/x/z to add one CX/X/H gate to the qubit where paddle stays.
+2.1.
+Noticed that c(CX) operate like this: set current location where paddle is to be the control and the right one next to the current qubit to be control.
+2.2.
+Noticed that v(CX) operate like this: set current location where paddle is to be the control and the left one next to the current qubit to be control.
+2.3.
+Noticed that h works like z.

-3. Hit space to load the quantum circuit and move bucket to "catch" the falling blocks
+3. Hit space to load the quantum circuit and move bucket to "catch" the falling humanoid blocks

-4. If you missed 3 times it will be game over!
+4. If you missed 10 times it will be game over!

 hey我寫了一個量子小遊戲
 如果有興趣的話可以幫我試玩一下XD  不過我都只有周末會寫